Oil Manual

 Single-grade versus multi-grade

 The grade is only one part of the picture.
-It tells you about flow and viscosity, but not about the additive performance an engine needs — that is covered separately by a specification such as API, ILSAC, ACEA, or an OEM standard.
-Always match the grade your owner’s manual lists.
+It does not describe the additive performance an engine needs; that is covered separately by a specification such as API, ILSAC, ACEA, or an OEM approval.
+Always match both requirements.
+For the underlying definition and units, see what oil viscosity means; for the temperature curve, see oil viscosity and temperature.

 Frequently asked questions